matijagalina/zagreb-places/README.md

 This application is build using the *create-react-app* boilerplate and with it comes the proprietary service worker which works only in production environment.
 To set the application to production environment run the command `npm run build`.
 When the content is cached and/or ready to use you will get alert message notifying you about that.

+## Responsive design

+This app makes use of the responsive design to look great both on desktop and mobile devices no matter the device window widths.
+On widths smaller than *700px* the search component will be hidden and left of the title in top left corner the hamburger menu will be shown.
+Click on it to display the search back again and hide when you don't need it anymore.
+The application is responsive down to the 300px width which is enough for almost every device in use today.